kernelkit/kernelkit.github.io/_posts/2024-08-13-router-boards.md

 ---

-Much thanks to the solid foundation curated by [Buildroot][1], Infix can quite easily be ported to any system that that supports Linux.
+Much thanks to the solid foundation curated by [Buildroot][1], Infix can quite easily be ported to any system that supports Linux.
 The only real hardware requirement is "enough" RAM and storage, and if the board has a built-in switch, that it is supported by switchdev.

 Currently the following boards are fully supported.
 Other boards have been known to work, but have not been updated or tested continuously.